Skip to main content

 View Answer:

-Interview Response: The array pop() method removes the last element of an array and returns the element.
-It has no arguments or parameters.
+Interview Response: The pop() method in an array removes and returns its last element, and doesn't take any arguments or parameters.

 Technical Response: The array pop() method removes the last element of an array and returns the element.
 It also affects the array's length and returns undefined if the array is empty.
 The pop method is considered a generic method, and it can be called or applied to array-like objects.
 However, it may not work correctly with objects that have no length.
 The pop method has no parameters/arguments.